moharnab123saikia/flashcode/memory-bank/progress.md

-**State Management**: Provider over BLoC for simpler learning curve and faster development **Architecture**: Repository pattern for testability and offline-first requirements **UI Framework**: Material Design for consistent cross-platform experience
+**State Management**: Provider over BLoC for simpler learning curve and faster development **Architecture**: Repository pattern for testability and offline-first requirements **UI Framework**: Material Design for consistent cross-platform experience **Version Control**: Git with MCP server integration for automated workflow **Repository Hosting**: GitHub for backup, collaboration, and project visibility

 ### Lessons Learned
 1. **Start Simple**: Complex data structures create more problems than they solve